Bedwell Crescent, Stevenage, Herts, SG11NJ

 An accountant by profession, I have been a school governor since 2002 with 12 years at St Margaret Clitherow, where I was Chair of Governors for 10 years, and then here at St Vincent de Paul, where I was elected Chair of Governors in 2015.
 I live locally and attend Mass at St Hilda’s.
 I am married with four children who all went to Catholic schools in Stevenage.
 It is my mission, along with the Headteacher and my other fellow Governors, to provide the best possible education for our children at St Vincent de Paul.

-I was delighted to be appointed as Deputy Head Teacher of St Vincent de Paul School in April 2022.
-I have been fortunate enough to have spent the past 22 years as an Assistant Head Teacher and class teacher in two local catholic schools.
+I am honoured to be the Headteacher of St Vincent de Paul Catholic Primary school.
+I was appointed as Deputy Head Teacher of the school in April 2022 and became Headteacher in December 2023.
+I have been fortunate enough to have spent the past 22 years committed to teaching in various roles including an Assistant Head Teacher and class teacher in two local catholic schools.
 I have a son and a daughter who both attend The Saint John Henry Newman school.
-I am committed to providing excellence in Catholic Education, ensuring children leave school with faith and a life-long love of learning.
-I am very much looking forward to working with the governors, staff, parents and pupils of St Vincent de Paul School.
+I am determined to provide excellence in Catholic Education, ensuring children leave school with a strong faith and a life-long love of learning.
+I am excited about developing the vision of the school ensuring the best opportunities are provided for all, and I look forward to working with the governors, staff, parents and pupils of St Vincent de Paul school as we continue on our exciting journey.

 I moved to Hertfordshire from the North West in 2014.
 I am a Mathematics teacher and Learning Co-ordinator at The John Henry Newman School.
 My passion for education has been key to my interest in being a Governor at St Vincent de Paul.